 moving on from infidelities,

-Also, for underrepresented communities, sex therapy can be a place to seek affirming, non-judgemental spaces to talk about their experiences if they’ve never had a space to do that before.
+For underrepresented communities, sex therapy can be a place to seek affirming, non-judgemental spaces to talk about experiences — if you’ve never had a space to do that before, this on its own can be life changing.

 So what does sex therapy look like?

-Modern sex therapy is a mix of stuff, pulling from behavioural science, trauma work, and mindfulness.
+Modern sex therapy is a mixed bag of stuff, pulling from behavioural science, trauma work, and mindfulness.
+Some examples include:

 Behavioural techniques that help unlearn anxiety around sex